- INVENTORY UPDATES, SALES & SPECIALS!!

 The model we sold (and recommend) is #1602R

-1) Open dish silkworms arrived in and dump worms into a large container (preferably plastic).
+1) Open dish silkworms arrived in and place worms into a shoe box or sweater box size container (preferably plastic).

 2) Prepare Silkworm Chow and grate a small amount of chow (approx. 1/4 inch) on top of all the worms using a cheese grater (or use fresh mulberry leaves if you prefer).